-Alimony or spousal support is often a key issue in divorces.
-In situations where courts award spousal support, spouses may dispute the amount of support needed.
+Alimony, or spousal support, is often a key issue in divorces.
+In situations where courts award alimony, spouses may dispute the amount of support needed.
 Often, such support is necessary to help one individual move on with their life after the divorce.

 If you need assistance with matters related to alimony, consider contacting a Fulton County spousal support lawyer from our firm.
-A practiced attorney could sit down with you to determine your financial situation and needs, review your finances, and provide you with your legal options on obtaining support payments.
+A practiced family law attorney can sit down with you to review your finances, determine your financial situation and needs, and provide you with your legal options for obtaining spousal support payments.
 If you need increased payments, our family attorneys could work with you to petition for a modification.
 Our goal is to help ensure you receive the payments you deserve.

-Under Official Code of Georgia Annotated §19-6-1, spousal support—also known as alimony or spousal maintenance—is the payment of money from one spouse to the other in order to support that other party while they are living separately.
-In Georgia, an individual cannot receive spousal support if there is sufficient evidence that they caused a separation or divorce due to adultery or desertion.
+Under Official Code of Georgia Annotated §19-6-1, spousal support—also known as spousal maintenance—is the payment of money from one spouse to the other in order to support that other party while they are living separately.
+In Fulton County and throughout Georgia, an individual cannot receive spousal support if there is sufficient evidence that they caused the separation or divorce due to adultery or desertion.
 In all other cases, courts will decide support payments according to the needs of each spouse and the ability of the other spouse to pay.

 Spousal support may be either temporary or permanent, according to O.C.G.A. §19-6-1.
 Temporary alimony refers to support payments made while the divorce is pending, which may include litigation expenses under O.C.G.A. §19-6-3.
 Courts generally have the power to decide any amount of temporary alimony or refuse to grant it altogether.

 By contrast, under O.C.G.A. §19-6-4, permanent alimony refers to support payments made after a divorce, separation, or abandonment.
 A court may consider any or all of the following factors when determining the amount of permanent alimony to be awarded: